-5. Restructured loans total 2,284 million yen.

-'Restructured loans' refer to those loans, excluding loans to bankrupt borrowers, past due loans and loans overdue for 3 months or more, for which agreement was reached to provide reduction or a moratorium on interest payments, or concessions in the borrower's favor on interest or principal payments or to waive claims for the purpose of assisting the reconstruction of insolvent borrowers.
+- 5. Restructured loans total 2,869 million yen. - 'Restructured loans' refer to those loans, excluding loans to bankrupt borrowers, past due loans and loans overdue for 3 months or more, for which agreement was reached to provide reduction or a moratorium on interest payments, or concessions in the borrower's favor on interest or principal payments or to waive claims for the purpose of assisting the reconstruction of insolvent borrowers. - 6.
+Loans to bankrupt borrowers, past due loans and restructured loans total 25,726 million yen.